Inexpensive, Non-Toxic Oven Cleaners

 Check Owner's Manual First

 Before using ANYTHING to clean your oven, get out your Use and Care guide (or call the manufacturer for a new one)!
-There are several types of ovens (standard, continuing, and self) out there and you could ruin your oven by using cleaners that are wrong for your type of oven.
+There are several types of ovens (standard, continuous and self cleaning) out there and you could ruin your oven by using cleaners that are wrong for your type of oven.
 After learning what kind of oven you have, you can determine the best way to clean it.

 I used to work at Whirlpool Corp and you wouldn't believe how many people ruin their ovens by not reading the guide first.
 If a person has anything but a standard cleaning oven they will probably mess it up.